willdurand/containers/yacs/README.md

 }
 ```

-> Note: the lifetime of the shim is, at the very least, bound to the lifetime of the container process.
-When the container process exits, the shim knows it because it waits for the termination of the container process and we'll see more information in the `status` field above.

 We can now start the container.
 We could use `yacr start` but given that we are describing how the `yacs` shim works, let's continue with the HTTP API.
 We should send the `start` command (`cmd`) using the `POST` HTTP verb: